Tag Archives: 2017

 Recorded on a ghetto blaster, it’s lo-fi stuff but it has a blustery power.
 It’s just odd material for a single as you will rarely listen to this, if at all.
 And if you’re into Candlemass enough to buy this then you will have bought the later 3CD reissue of Nightfall that included these recordings (and much more).
 So this single was worth owning for about seven months.
 Dark are the travails of the music collector.

-Paradise Lost – Medusa (Review)
+Paradise Lost – Medusa (Album Review)

 Medusa – Out Sep 1st!